 Tortoises come in a variety of types and sizes with the giant tortoises of the Galapagos Islands being easily recognizable for their five foot length and 550-pound weight!

-The average homemaker is NOT going to keep a giant tortoise in their backyard though, so thankfully there are many smaller versions.
+The average homemaker is NOT going to keep a giant tortoise in their backyard though, so thankfully there are many smaller versions available as pets.

 The Russian tortoise is a pretty common tortoise to keep as a pet.
 It’s one of the smaller ones, weighing up to three pounds and only growing to about seven inches.
 This makes it super easy to house and feed.